Kile-Asmussen/proxy_mtg/README.md

-# Unnamed Proxying Tool for MTG

-Just a little toy tool for creating proxies for Magic the Gathering.
+# Proxygenitus

+This is a command-line oriented tool that is intended to fulfill three purposes:

+- Provide a scyfall-like search capability of all magic cards.
+- Provide decklist analytics similar to moxfield.
+- Provide printable proxies.

 # Usage notes

-You will need to download the Atomic Cards JSON file from [here](https://mtgjson.com/downloads/all-files/#atomiccards), since it is too large for github.
-(It is ecommended that you run it through a tool like [JQ](https://jqlang.github.io/jq/) to make it readable.)

-You will also need to obtain the Beleren 2016 font, the Matrix Bold font, and the Goudy Medeival font through legitimate avenues.
-While a typeface itself cannot be copyrighted, the font encoding of each of these three fonts are all protected by licensing.
+The printable proxies are produced as HTML files, which

 # Sale and resale of proxied cards

-The proxy graphics produced by this tool are ***NOT*** to be sold or resold.
+The proxy graphics produced by this tool are ***NOT*** to be sold or resold, as this is a breach of the intellectual

 # Acknowledgements

-- [MTGJson](https://mtgjson.com/), which this project is based on, developed by MTGJson team: Zach Halpern, Milo Rue, and Eric Lakatos.
+- [MTGJSON](https://mtgjson.com/), developed by MTGJson team: Zach Halpern, Milo Rue, and Eric Lakatos, is used for the card data.

-- [MTG Font](https://github.com/AlexandreArpin/mtg-font), which this project uses, is developed by Alexandre Arpin.
+- [Mana](https://mana.andrewgioia.com/), developed by Andrew Gioia, is used for the symbol graphics.
+- [Scryfall](https://scryfall.com/), developed by Scryfallm LLC. is used for default graphics.

 Magic the Gathering is the property of Wizards of the Coast.